ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # ARCore Inside Out Tracking S7
 ARCore enabled Inside Out Tracking for the Galaxy S7

-      - The Galaxy S7 is officially not supported but it works non the less.
+      - The Galaxy S7 is officially not ARCore supported but it works non the less.
-      After about 2 minutes the phone gets to hot for the GearVr and the phone needs a short cooldown time.
+      After about 2 minutes the phone gets to hot for the GearVR and you get a prompt to take out the phone and let it cool down.
-      Keep that in mind when planing to build a > 2 minute application or use a wet tissue to cool the phone down.
+      Keep that in mind when planing to build a > 2 minute application or use a wet tissue to cool the phone.

 Steps: